Rookout/docs/docs/rooks-setup.md

 ## Node.js

-The [Rookout NodeJS SDK](https://www.npmjs.com/package/rookout) provides the ability to fetch debug data from a running application in real time.
+The [NodeJS SDK](https://www.npmjs.com/package/rookout) provides the ability to fetch debug data from a running application in real time.
 It can easily be installed by running the following command:
 ```bash
 npm install --save rookout